timed presentation related wl_surface requests

 discarded()

-The content update was not displayed
+the content update was not displayed

 The content update was never displayed to the user.